joshuami/joshuami.github.io/_posts/2019-06-28-chasing-core-drupal-8-7-update-difficult.md

 I have been following these issues, and more, over the past month to figure out what exactly was causing database updates to fail on my attempts to upgrade.

+Solutions to the corrupted tables ranged from writing custom modules with update hooks to unset configuration that was in conflict to database queries to remove tables or add fields manually.
+I'm not a big fan of altering a Drupal database under anything other than extreme circumstances.
+The abstraction that makes Drupal so powerful for configuration and site building also makes it incredibly complex.
+Any database change made without absolute understanding of the complex joins that will be made for entities or views is fraught with danger.

+So how did I manage to fix this mess without touching anything more than a composer.json and updating a couple of views.
 The short answer is that I had three patches in place that conflicted with the entity update code that was a part of the changes that added revisioning to taxonomy terms and menu items.

 The first, [Add a views sort handler for sorting content by moderation state](https://www.drupal.org/project/drupal/issues/2953331), I decided we didn't need.
 Sorting by moderation state is an administrative task of questionable value.
 You might group by moderation state or filter by moderation state, but do you really need to sort.
-So I removed that patch.
+So I removed that patch and updated the 5 administrative views with tables that were trying to sort by moderation state.
+These changes were all in the table settings for that view display.

 The next two issues, [Dynamically provide action plugins for every moderation state change](https://www.drupal.org/project/drupal/issues/2797583) and [View output is not used for entityreference options](https://www.drupal.org/project/drupal/issues/2174633), were code that we needed.
 However, Drupal 8.6 needed the code in a different place than in Drupal 8.7.
 (See the patches problem statement above.)
+Because this update required multiple builds that ran all the way from local to multidev to dev to test to live, I had to modify the composer.json file to have a different patch when updating Lighting 3.2.x than from updating Lighting 4.0.x.

 ## Order of operations in automated builds is very important